-Want the absolute best cordless vacuum experience that money can buy?
-Then it’s going to cost you – but it’ll be worth it.
+If you're after the very best cordless vacuum experience that money can buy, it’s going to cost you – but it’ll be worth it.
 The Dyson V8 Absolute is the company’s top-of-the-line battery powered vacuum cleaner, and is an absolute joy to use.

 First, the design.
 With a removable extender pole and equipped with six different heads for different surfaces and use cases, the V8 Absolute is lightweight and easy to run around the house.
 But with the suction motor in the pistol-grip handle area, you can easily clip a head directly onto the main unit, turning the whole thing into a portable cleaner, perfect for going up the stairs of de-crumbing the car.

 A full-charge will give you around 40 minutes of use, which is really impressive for a cordless cleaner – though mileage will vary once you start using on the motorised heads, or switch on the V8 Absolute’s MAX mode.
 You’ll rarely need it though – for a handheld, this cleaner will rival even an upright for sheers dirt-sucking power.
 Its large bin will take in plenty of trash too before needing emptying – another convenience not often seen in a cordless.

 Best of all though, it genuinely is fun to use.
 The sci-fi aesthetic makes it one of the few “white goods” gadgets you’ll happily leave on show in the house, with the transforming design as useful as it is clever.
 It’s worth saving the cash for.